How 3PL Warehouses Can Reduce Order Fulfillment Errors

 Returns are not always caused by customer preference.
 Many returns happen because the wrong item was picked, the wrong quantity was packed, the product was damaged, or the order information was incorrect.

-1. Barcode Scanning to Reduce Picking Errors
+1. Barcode Scanning for Picking Accuracy

 2. Slotting and Storage Optimization